davidcreativeuk/nidirect-prototypeForm/userGuide.md

 ```
 <input class="govuk-input " id="firstname--opt" name="firstname" type="text">
 ```
-7. In the ‘save and continue’ button component, at the bottom of the page, enter the next page of your prototype into the `saveData` JavaScript function.
+7. In the **save and continue** button component, at the bottom of the page, enter the next page of your prototype into the **saveData** JavaScript function.

     In the example below, the next page will be `'checkPage.html'`
 ```